 The Museum of Anthropological Archaeology’s Ceramic Repository is an unparalleled collection of ceramics from archaeological sites across eastern North America.
 Rob Beck, associate curator of North American archaeology at the Museum, talks here about the repository and his efforts to digitize and expand it.

-After more than a year, the Museum has finished cleaning and rehousing hundreds of textiles.
-Each of the more than 400 textiles had to be cleaned, photographed, tagged, and rolled up for storage.
+The Museum spent more than a year cleaning and rehousing hundreds of textiles.
+More than 400 textiles had to be cleaned, photographed, tagged, and rolled up for storage.
 Central to the success of the project was a group of dedicated volunteers, who showed up at the Research Museums Center every Friday for more than 15 months.
 Bradley Cross, Mollie Fletcher, Georgia Gleason, Sandy Krecic, Cindy Little, Kit Parks, Lisa Powell, Sherri Smith, Fran Wright, and Chiachen Wu all donated many hours of their time.

-On Friday, June 28, 2019, Museum collection managers Lauren Fuka and Jim Moss hosted a lunch and celebration for the volunteers.
+To celebrate the project's completion and thank the volunteers, Museum collection managers Lauren Fuka and Jim Moss hosted a lunch on June 28, 2019.
 Lauren created this video, showing highlights of the project and many of the beautiful textiles.

-Jim, Lauren, and the curators and staff of the Museum would like to thank each and every one of the volunteers for spending their time and energy with us and helping to care for the Museum’s collections.
+Thanks go out to each and every one of the volunteers for spending their time and energy to help care for the Museum’s collections.

 Instead of focusing solely on the Paleolithic--as was the case a generation ago--archaeologists at the University of Michigan have expanded their work in European prehistory to include later eras, says John O’Shea, curator of Great Lakes archaeology at the Museum of Anthropological Archaeology.
 This brings valuable perspectives to the issues of social development and identity.